-Each biennium, each state agency and institution of higher education must analyze its current workforce and compare the numbers employed in each demographic group and job category to those available in the statewide civilian workforce.
-The intent of this analysis is to determine the percentage of exclusion or underutilization by each job category within each state agency.
+Each biennium, state agencies and institutions of higher education must analyze their current workforces and compare the numbers employed in each demographic group and job category to those available in the statewide civilian workforce.
+The intent of this analysis is to determine the percentage of exclusion or underutilization by job category within each state agency.131

 In addition, state agencies and institutions of higher education must report equal employment opportunity information to the Texas Workforce Commission (Commission) no later than November 1 of each year.
 The report must be submitted in the form prescribed by the Commission.
 The Commission will conduct an analysis of the equal employment opportunity information and report the results of the analysis to the Legislature, the Legislative Budget Board, and the Office of the Governor no later than January 1 of each odd-numbered year.
 The workforce analysis percentages for the state civilian workforce are available in the Commission's Equal Employment Opportunity and Minority Hiring Practices Report.
+132